chennachaos/high-performance-matlab/_episodes/03-Vectorization.md

 > > rad = sqrt(x.*x + y.*y);
 > > ~~~
 > > {: .language-matlab}
 > > Note that the `sqrt` function here is a vectorized function.
-It's syntax is same whether the argument is a scalar or a vector.
+Its syntax is the same whether the argument is a scalar or a vector.
 > {: .solution}
 {: .challenge}

 ## Logical array operators
 If we want to perform logical operations over the elements of a vector (or matrix), then we can use MATLAB's comparison operators which accept vectors as input arguments.

-To find which elements of an array are positive, we can write
+To find which elements of an array are positive, we can write:
 ~~~
 A = [0.2 -2.0 1.0 9.0 -11.0 -98.1 -0.1 2.1 7.7];
 A > 0